Unicode encoding (UTF-16) (NOT Big Endian)

 This section contains the hotkey (shortcuts) settings managed in the Alternative Menu Hotkeys tab of the Options dialog box.

-This section contains the favorites hotkey (shortcuts) settings managed in Change hotkey dialog box.
+Up to version v22.214.171.124, this section contains the favorites hotkey (shortcuts) settings managed in Change hotkey dialog box.
 You can open this dialog box in the Shortcut section of the Menu Options tab in the Add/Edit Favorite dialog box or in the the Manage Hotkeys dialog box.

 Import and Export ini files